thlandgraf/blog/posts/announce_V1.3.1.md

 3. Enter a name and description for your GPT and choose an appealing image.
 4. In the Instructions field, include the following directives: "Update the conceptmap to reflect the concepts discussed here.
 Access my work by reading nodes or querying the conceptmap.
 Always display the links to the conceptmap nodes when provided in a URL field from the actions."
 5. To get started, you might use conversation prompts like:
+  - "Create a new conceptmap"
   - "Read in the root node."
   - "Show me the structure of the concept."
 6. Choose "Add actions."
 7. Select "Import OpenAPI Schema."
 8. Enter the following URL: `https://plugin.concept-map.com/openapi.yaml`